openpdfsaucer/openpdfsaucer/README.md

 # OpenPDFSaucer is an open source Java library for PDF files

 OpenPDFSaucer is a Java library for creating and editing PDF files with a LGPL and MPL open source license.
+OpenPDFSaucer is a pure-Java library for rendering arbitrary well-formed XML (or XHTML) using CSS 2.1 for layout and formatting, output to Swing panels, PDF, and images.

 OpenPDF is the LGPL/MPL open source successor of iText.

 OpenPDFSaucer is a fork of OpenPDF version 2.0.3, FlyingSaucer v9.11.0 and PDFRenderer.